TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 _Choice of WebSocket APIs over REST APIs:_ Web-Socket API optimises performance by establishing a long-lived, persistent connections.
 Eliminating the overhead involved in establishing connections frequently.

-_NoSQL Database as a connection registry:_
+_NoSQL Database as a connection registry:_  DynamoDB would be well-suited to handle Connection Metadata here, the low latency access and

 _